stephensmalley/seabee/docs/docs/tutorial.md

 When you're done exploring SeaBee, turn off the test daemon: `sudo systemctl stop test_seabee`

+Next, try our follow-up tutorial about [creating policies](./policy_tutorial.md)

-you may want to clean up the artifacts you made
+You may want to clean up the artifacts you made:

 ```Bash
 rm rsa-private-key.pem